rmuuu/cs1202group_project/README.md

 ## :four_leaf_clover: SDG (Affordable and Clean Energy)
-Transition from fossil fuels to generation of renewable energy is encouraged during the present time as it is the key to address the climate crisis.
+Transition from fossil fuels to generation of renewable energy is encouraged during the present time as it is the key to address the climate crisis. :key: :deciduous_tree: :leaves:

 ### Members: